Spring 2022 Newsletter

-Fall Quarter Events
+Spring Quarter Events

 The Office of Faculty Development & Diversity offers events, workshops, programs and resources to all faculty throughout the academic year.
 Click here for updates and program information.
 Below we recognize the many programs, awards, and events our faculty engaged in over the past year.

 In celebration of Asian American and Pacific Islander Heritage Month, we will be joined by Latha Palaniappan MD, MS. Dr. Palaniappan is an internist and clinical researcher, focused on the study of diverse populations, chronic disease and prevention.
 Join us Wednesday, May 4, 2022, 12:00-1:00pm, via Zoom.
 Click here to register.

 Please join us for this informal reception sponsored by The Office of Faculty Development and Diversity.
 We will be joined by special guests for an evening of networking among our Stanford Medicine Women Faculty.
 We will also highlight the 2022 McCormick and Gabilan Faculty Awardees, the Women Faculty Network Steering Committee, and the Task Force on Mitigating the Impact of COVID-19 on Women Faculty.
 Thursday, May 10, 2022, 4:30-6:00pm, Garden Patio, 3rd floor of 500P.
 Click here to register.